microsoft/net-offloads/quic-encryption-offload.md

  # Appendix: Explaining QUIC Encryption

-While the full details can be found [here](https://www.rfc-editor.org/rfc/rfc9001#name-packet-protection), the following section outlines how the offloaded connection key material about should be used to encrypt or decrypt QUIC short header packets.
+While the full details can be found [here](https://www.rfc-editor.org/rfc/rfc9001#name-packet-protection), the following section outlines how the offloaded connection key material should be used to encrypt or decrypt QUIC short header packets.
 The `PayloadKey` and `HeaderKey` fields contain the already expanded keys for the payload and header protection.
 They are simply used with the corresponding cipher algorithm to create the keys.